VilleTynys-Official/BlogApp/README.md

 npm run build
 ```
 This will install dependencies and build the frontend.
-Then Maven can be used to build one file of the whole application.
+Then Maven can be used to set build the application.
 For this navigate to the root folder (blogapp) and do the following

 ```